 What is Frenectomy?

 A frenectomy is the removal of the connective tissues from under the tongue or the upper gum.
-Dr. Shir, DDS will remove the frenula or small folds of tissue found in various parts of the body that are responsible for keeping an organ from moving too far from its correct position.
+Dr. Sage Yoo and Dr. Justin Chan, will remove the frenula or small folds of tissue found in various parts of the body that are responsible for keeping an organ from moving too far from its correct position.
 Also known as a Frenotomy Technique or a Frenulectomy, the procedure is most commonly performed in various parts of the mouth as part of orthodontic treatment.
 The procedure is now performed using advanced surgical techniques that help minimize wound contraction, bleeding, and scarring.

 The healing and recovery for Laser Frenectomy is quite fast as there is no need for invasive techniques and the pain and discomfort are minimal.